Dunfermline and District Tramways

 Dunfermline and District Tramways Tram driver

-A blow-up of the photo of Tramcar No 22 below, showing the motorman — photo undated, but probably taken during the Great War or shortly afterwards.
-The shield-shaped cap badge seen in earlier photos is clearly absent.
+An enlargement of the photograph of Tramcar No 22 below, showing the motorman — photo undated, but probably taken during the Great War or shortly afterwards.
 Magnification of this photo suggests that the buttons were plain with a scalloped rim, similar to those worn by nearby Kirkcaldy and Wemyss (the latter from 1912 onwards).

 Senior staff